-8.4 Inner Lens
+8.5 Inner Lens

-8.4.1 Inner and middle lenses should be replaced when pitted or scratched; however if they become dirty but not pitted, use mild detergent and water to clean them.
-Volatile solutions such as alcohol, gasoline or ammonia must not be used to clean these lenses.
+8.5.1 Inner lenses should be replaced when dirty or scratched; however mild detergent and water can be used to clean the inner lens.
+Volatile solutions such as alcohol, gasoline or ammonia must not be used to clean this lens.
 Allow the lens to air dry; cloth and towels can scratch the lens surface.